ClusterHQ/flocker/docs/labs/index.rst

 Come and talk to us on our IRC channel which is on Freenode ``#clusterhq``.

-Or, file an issue on GitHub for the respective project.
+Or, file an issue on GitHub for the respective project:

 List of Labs projects
 =====================

 .. toctree::
+   :maxdepth: 1

    docker-plugin
    installer
    volumes-cli